lCarvas/notes/docs/governance/chapter-5.md

 - Legislation promulgated by a state, federal or local administrative agency
 - Specific in nature
-- Referred to as "rules" or simply "admnistrative law"
+- Referred to as "rules" or simply "administrative law"

 ### Most prominent regulations